Pylons/pyramid/docs/glossary.rst

   View
     Common vernacular for a :term:`view callable`.
   View Callable
-    A "view callable" is a callable Python object which returns a response object which is associated with a :term:`view configuration`.
+    A "view callable" is a callable Python object which is associated with a :term:`view configuration`; it returns a :term:`response` object .
 It should accept two values: :term:`context` and :term:`request`.
 An alternate calling convention allows a view to be defined as a a callable which only accepts a single ``request`` argument.
 A view callable is the primary mechanism by which a